 Blackburn Meadows Wastewater Treatment Plant Upgrade, Sheffield, United Kingdom

 Plant owner Yorkshire Water awarded the two contracts to the JV in April 2012.
-Worth more than £30m ($48m), the first contract enables the treatment plant to meet the requirements of the European Union's (EU) Freshwater Fish Directive (FDD).
+Worth more than £30m ($48m), the first enables the treatment plant to meet the requirements of the EU Freshwater Fish Directive (FDD).

-The second contract, worth about £19m ($30m), enables the plant to treat about 21,000t of sludge on an annual basis, with an integrated thickening and dewatering processes.
+Worth around £19m ($30m), the second contract enables the plant to treat 21,000t of sludge on an annual basis, with integrated thickening and dewatering processes.
 Upgradation was completed in April 2016.

 Yorkshire Water's WWTP upgrade project

-The project involved the construction of new inlet works and eight new primary settlement tanks and aeration lanes, including the replacement of various facilities.
+The project involved the construction of new inlet works, eight new primary settlement tanks, and aeration lanes, including the replacement of various facilities.

-All the upgradation works were part of the first contract and improve the quality of effluent being discharged into the River Don.
-The primary objective of the upgrades is the reduction of ammonia to no more than 3mg a litre.
+All the upgradation works were part of the first contract and aimed to improve the quality of effluent being discharged into the River Don.
+The primary objective of the upgrades was to reduce the maount of ammonia to no more than 3mg a litre.

 The second contract included the installation of a new mesophilic anaerobic digestion facility at the plant.
-It involved the construction of buildings and various other pieces of equipment required for treating sludge.
-Mesophilic anaerobic digestion enables the breaking down of biodegradable materials using micro-organisms under moderate temperatures.
+It involved construction of buildings and various other pieces of equipment required to treat sludge.
+Mesophilic anaerobic digestion enables the breakdown of biodegradable materials using micro-organisms under moderate temperatures.

-The whole project is expected to cut down carbon emissions by 6,500t, and greenhouse emissions by up to 30%.
+The whole project is expected to reduce carbon emissions by 6,500t, and greenhouse emissions by up to 30%.

-The upgradation project also included improvements to the Don Valley Pumping Station and the combined sewer overflow, which ultimately help in controlling floods in the future.
+The upgradation project also included improvements to the Don Valley Pumping Station and the combined sewer overflow, which will help control floods in the future.